AuDigitalHealth/ci-fhir-r4/pages/_includes/dh-list-core-1-intro.md

 This profile identifies the additional constraints, extensions, and value sets that build on and extend [List](http://hl7.org/fhir/R4/list.html) that are supported.

+Where a more specific list profile is applicable, e.g. prescription or dispense history list, an implementation **SHALL** ensure the resource conforms to that specific profile.

 This profile is designed to set a core List standard for:
 * Query for a list associated with a patient
 * Record or update a list associated with a patient